eshneken/native-ingress-controller/README.md

 1. Create a public OCI bucket called "public-bucket" and upload python/client.py into the bucket.
 This will allow the curl command on line 4 of cloud-init.sh to pull down the client into each new instance (once the OBJECT_STORAGE_NAMESPACE is properly replaed with your object storage namespace)

 2. Create an OCI compute instance with the following parameters:
-    a.
-VM.Standard.A1.Flex
+    1. VM.Standard.A1.Flex
-    b.
-OCPU Count: 2
+    1. OCPU Count: 2
-    c.
-Memory: 12 GB
+    1. Memory: 12 GB
-    d: OS: Oracle Linux 8
+    1: OS: Oracle Linux 8
-    e: VCN/Subnet:  OKE Cluster VCN and LB subnet (the one which is public and has internet gateway access)
+    1: VCN/Subnet:  OKE Cluster VCN and LB subnet (the one which is public and has internet gateway access)
-    f.
-Make sure you upload your private SSH key to allow access
+    1. Make sure you upload your private SSH key to allow access
-    d.
-Expand advanced options and paste the contents of cloud-init.sh into the section for cloud-init.
+    1. Expand advanced options and paste the contents of cloud-init.sh into the section for cloud-init.
 Make sure to replace OBJECT_STORAGE_NAMESPACE with your object storage namespace.

 3. To verify everything worked SSH into the compute instance and look at the contents of output.txt to make sure it matches the expected local testing output from the last step.